edsu/inkdroid.org/_posts/2016-03-05-trash-study.md

 I'm surprised and impressed that he uses the word "consent".

 Me: Well, not really.
-I did ask Dave in the Yard Waste area if I could take a picture of him and he said Ok.
+I did ask in the Yard Waste area if I could take a picture of someone and they said Ok.

 Tom continues to look at me.
 I notice him looking behind me, and another man coming up from behind.
 I turn to face him and notice he isn't wearing the